 Higher Learning Commission

-The University of Arizona has been accredited by the Higher Learning Commission (HLC) since 1917.
-The HLC is one of six regional accreditation agencies recognized by the U.S. Department of Education.
+The University of Arizona is accredited by the Higher Learning Commission (hlcommission.org), a regional accreditation agency recognized by the U.S. Department of Education.
 The University’s last comprehensive evaluation for re-accreditation occurred in 2010 and validated the University’s extraordinary quality and integrity of academics, research, administration, faculty, staff, resources, facilities and procedures.

 The University of Arizona's current Statement of Accreditation Status is available through the HLC mark of verification located on the right of this page.
 To learn more about the University read our Mission Statement and President Robbins' plan to shape the new Strategic Plan.

 The University of Arizona will be reviewed for reaffirmation of accreditation in 2020-2021 by participating in the Open Pathway program.
 You can view the ten-year cycle here.
 The components of the comprehensive evaluation in the Open Pathway include: